-Geum plants are hardy perennials that range from 15 to 90 cm in height.
+Geum plants are hardy perennials that range from 15 to 90 cm (6 to 36 inches) in height.

 Some of the common latin name of Geum species include Geum triflorum, Geum chiloense, Geum borisii and Geum aleppicum.